 Registered deemed-compliant FFI.
-A registered deemed-compliant FFI is a foreign financial institution (as defined in Regulations section 1.1471-5(f)(1)) that is deemed to satisfy the requirements of section 1471(b) of the Code.
+A registered deemed-compliant FFI (as defined in Regulations section 1.1471-5(f) (1)) is an FFI that is deemed to satisfy the requirements of section 1471(b) of the Code.
 This includes a reporting Model 1 FFI or branch of an FFI that is a reporting Model 1 FFI (see Regulations section 1.1471-1(b)(114) for the definition of reporting Model 1 FFI).

 Participating FFI.
-A participating FFI is a foreign financial institution that has agreed to satisfy the obligations of an FFI agreement under chapter 4 with respect to all of its branches of the FFI, other than a branch that is a reporting Model 1 FFI or a U.S. branch.
+A participating FFI is an FFI that has agreed to satisfy the obligations of an FFI agreement under chapter 4 with respect to all of its branches of the FFI, other than a branch that is a reporting Model 1 FFI or a U.S. branch.
 This includes a reporting Model 2 FFI (that has entered into an FFI agreement with respect to a branch) and a QI branch of a U.S. financial institution unless such branch is a reporting Model 1 FFI.

 Nonparticipating FFI.
+A

-A nonparticipating FFI is a foreign financial institution that is not a participating FFI, deemed-compliant FFI or exempt deemed-compliant FFI, or exempt beneficial owner.
+nonparticipating FFI is an FFI that is not a participating FFI, deemed-compliant FFI, or exempt beneficial owner.

 Recalcitrant account holder.

 Generally, a recalcitrant account holder is an account holder of a participating or deemed-compliant FFI that failed to provide the documentation required under chapter 4 to determine the account holder's status or to enable the FFI to report the account as a U.S. account.
 See Regulations section 1.1471-5(g).

-Passive non-financial foreign entity (NFFE).
+Passive nonfinancial foreign entity (NFFE).
 A passive NFFE is a nonfinancial foreign entity other than an excepted NFFE, including a WP, WT, QI, or direct reporting NFFE.
 See Regulations sections 1.1471-1(b)(80) and 1.1472-1(b).

-For chapter 4 purposes an intermediary must provide its CAUTION chapter 4 status to a withholding agent to determine whether withholding applies to the payment.
+For chapter 4 purposes, an intermediary must provide its chapter 4 status to a withholding agent to determine whether withholding applies to the payment.
 Thus, a chapter 4 status must be provided for a withholdable payment made to a foreign entity.